cryptodescriptor/frosted-panel/README.md

 ## Preventing Unnecessary Repaints

 On some mobile browsers (chrome for example) if the page is scrolled, the browser interface changes size and consequently the page height changes too, triggering a repaint of the panel.
-This can cause sluggish behaviour when interacting with form elements immediately after scrolling.
-To prevent this behaviour, you will need to wrap your document in an IFRAME.
+This can cause sluggish behaviour and graphical flickers.
+To prevent this from happening, you will need to wrap your document in an IFRAME.

 Example:
 https://github.com/cryptodescriptor/survey-form-iframe/blob/master/index.html